In order to update the firmware for your controller you will need to download the Firmware loader for your OS:

 Then, you’ll need the firmware files.

-- When it succeeds to open the port, it will automatically reboot your controller to bootloader state, and be ready to receive a new firmware.
-You will see the “KilomuxBOOT” when it is ready.
+When it succeeds to open the port, it will automatically reboot your controller to bootloader state (you will see some colors on the Yaeltex logo), and set it ready to receive a new firmware.
+You will see the Device: KilomuxBOOT text in green when all is set.

 NOTE: Updating a firmware won’t erase your Kilowhat configuration